 Cara is from West Belfast and has a degree in Sociology and a Masters degree in Gender Studies.
 Her main area of research is lesbian motherhood.
 Cara has many years experience in the community development field and has also taught Sociology, Social Policy and Gender studies at Queens University.
 Cara is mum of a son, lives in Belfast with her wife, dog and cat.
 In her spare time she loves to play guitar, harp, sing and read.

-Policy and Development Officer
+Senior Policy and Development Officer

 Danielle has a background in law and Human Resources, qualifying as a solicitor in 2009 before completing a PgDip in Human Resource Management in 2013.
 For the past few years, Danielle has been working on a PhD project at UU researching barriers to PUL women’s political participation, and teaching politics and social policy.
 Danielle is also involved in feminist activism with Belfast Feminist Network and Alliance for Choice, and co-organiser of the annual Reclaim the Night Belfast march against street harassment and gender based violence.